seqan/hibf/doc/cookbook/index.md

 If you have suggestions for how to improve the Cookbook and/or examples you would like included, please feel free to contact us.

-# All Library_Template documentation snippets
+# All HIBF documentation snippets

 The following lists all snippets that appear in our documentation.
 Search for keywords with `Strg + F`.